 - Be persistent.

-In addition to the seven-module core online program, there will be a library of royalty-free resources, contributed by JA University Chancellors and others, to support JA alumni who want even more information and support beyond the JA University core program.
+In addition to the seven-module core online program, there will be a library of royalty-free resources, contributed by JA University Chancellors and others, to support JA alumni and staff who want even more information and support beyond the JA University core program.
 Resources are expected to include printed materials, audio programs, video programs, webinars, podcasts, live event access, and more.
-The library will be updated regularly .
+The library will be updated regularly.

 JA ALUMNI SYSTEM INTEGRATION

-JA Worldwide is currently establishing an online Alumni System community, using a well-recognized on-line vendor platform.
-The Alumni System is designed to connect with and support JA alumni on an ongoing basis.
-The content of JA University is being positioned to be an important part of the valuable information and support that will be delivered by the Alumni System.
+JA Worldwide is currently establishing an online alumni community, called Gather, using a well-recognized online vendor platform.
+Gather is designed to connect with and support JA alumni on an ongoing basis.
+The content of JA University is being positioned to be an important part of the valuable information and support that will be delivered by Gather.

 The next steps in the creation and implementation of the JA University program include but are not limited to: